This documentation is for PKanalix.

-- The non compartmental analysis (NCA), which computes NCA parameters using the calculation of the \(\lambda_z\) – slope of the terminal elimination phase.
+- The non compartmental analysis (NCA) – computation of the NCA parameters using the calculation of the \(\lambda_z\) – slope of the terminal elimination phase.

-- The compartmental analysis (CA), which finds parameters of a model representing the PK as the dynamics in compartments for each individual.
-It does not include population analysis that could be performed in Monolix.
+- The compartmental analysis (CA) – estimation of model parameters representing the PK as the dynamics in compartments for each individual.
+It does not include population analysis performed in Monolix.

-- A clear user-interface with a simple workflow to efficiently run the NCA and CA analysis.
+- A clear user-interface with an intuitive workflow to efficiently run the NCA, BE and CA analysis.

 - Easily accessible PK models library and auto-initialization method to improve the convergence of the optimization of CA parameters.